Pylons/substanced/docs/intro.rst

 - Indexing and searching of content (field, keyword, facet, and full-text).

-- A facility for relating content objects to each other.
+- A facility for relating content objects to each other (with optional referential integrity).

 - An "evolve" mechanism for evolving content over time as it changes.